D-Mobilelab/StargateJsApps/README.md

 ## Stargate.initialize(configurations, callback)

-Initialization of Stargate, you have to pass a configuration object and a callback that will be called when initialization has been finished.
+[[**Use callbacks**](#c),[**Return promise**](#p)] Initialization of Stargate, you have to pass a configuration object and a callback that will be called when initialization has been finished.

 Return a promise fulfilled when initialization has been finished.

-If initialize has already been called then it will log a warning and will just execute the callback and return a promise that will be immediately fullfilled.
+If initialize has already been called then it will log a warning and will just execute the callback and return a promise that will be immediately fulfilled.

-If initialize is called when we are outside hybrid environment (see [Stargate.isHybrid](#stargateishybrid)) then it will just execute the callback and return a promise that will be immediately fullfilled.
+If initialize is called when we are outside hybrid environment (see [Stargate.isHybrid](#stargateishybrid)) then it will just execute the callback and return a promise that will be immediately fulfilled.

 The callback is called with a boolean result indicating if we are inside hybrid environment or not (see [Stargate.isHybrid](#stargateishybrid)).
 Also the promise is fullfilled with the same boolean result.